valory-xyz/open-autonomy/docs/async_behaviour.md

 !!!note

-    At the time this document was written, the `aea` Python pacakge used was at version `1.0.1`.
+    At the time this document was written, the `aea` Python package used was at version `1.0.1`.
 For later releases, some content of this section may not be relevant anymore.